echeran/smile-of-murugan/webbook/chapter09.md

 (*ticaiccol, ticai* < prob.
 Skt. *diśā*, instr. of diś "region, place").
 The author or authors of Tolkāppiyam do not describe the dialectal regions in detail.
-The medieval commentators, though, tell us the names of the twelve regions, and denote the dialects by a common term, *koțuntamil,* lit. "crude, vulgar Tamil".
+The medieval commentators, though, tell us the names of the twelve regions, and denote the dialects by a common term, *koṭuntamil,* lit. "crude, vulgar Tamil".
 Also, the author of the prefatory stanza to the grammar was well aware of the stylistic distinction: he speaks, as of two distinct styles of one language, of *valakku* "spoken, colloquial (style)" and *ceyyuḷ* "poetic,